Shoogn/OAuth20Server/README.md

     }
  ```
  ### How to register your Applications?
- As I said in the prevoius step, there is a class named ClientStore and this object has an property named Clients with IEnumerable of Client  return type
+ As I said in the prevoius step, there is a class named **ClientStore** and this object has an property named **Clients** with IEnumerable of Client return type
- For example, to register one client you should do so:
+ For example, to register one client you should do like so:
  ```C#
   public class ClientStore
     {